ryanannis/TileBuddy/README.md

 Additional manual data input is also required for adding non-Scrabble boards.

-## Lisence
+## License

-This is lisenced under MIT so you are free to use this how you please (even commercial applications).
+This is licensed under MIT so you are free to use this how you please (even commercial applications).
 Just please credit me and link back to this page.